EddieASC21/Stock-Sentiment-Portfolio-Manager/README.md

 # Stock Sentiment Portfolio Manager

 ## Introduction
-This tool is built using the React stack and Yarn package manager to help you analyze stock sentiment using various data sources.
+This tool is built using the React (TypeScript) stack and Yarn package manager for the frontend, and a Python/Flask + PySpark backend, to help you analyze stock sentiment using various data sources.

 ## Getting Started
 To get started with this project, follow these steps: